v4iv/theleakycauldronblog/src/pages/blog/authenticated-serverless-crud-with-netlify-functions-and-faunadb-part-2.md

 }
 ```

-Next we need to write the query to create our indexes, in our `createIndexes` function.
+Next, we need to write the query to create our indexes, in our `createIndexes` function.

 ```javascript
 // Users by Email Index